Here's the Short version of who I am. . .

 I was accepted into the Bauman College Natural Chef program and temporarily moved to Boulder in the spring of 2011.
 For six months I learned how to cook and eat for health.
 After I received my Natural Chef certification I went home and embarked on my own healing diet following the Specific Carbohydrate Diet (SCD) as explained in the book, Breaking the Vicious Cycle by Elaine Gottschall.

 In the two years I followed the SCD I realized, first-hand, what a profound effect changing my "Eating Lifestyle" was having on my health.
 It was a tough journey but worth all the effort and time.
 With each month I felt better as my gut healed, my energy increased, my weight returned to normal, and I began to engage in life again.
 By 2013, I was successfully eating salads without being sick for two or three days afterwards (if you have IBD you know what I'm talking about!).
 By 2014 I was off nearly all the UC medication I'd been taking for 16 years.

 About six months into my own healing program, I went back to Bauman College and enrolled in their Nutrition Consultant program to further my education of nutrition and it effects on our health.
 Two years later I graduated with honors and began Elizabeth Roberts Nutrition.

-I am now devoted to helping fellow IBDers; those living with other Autoimmune illnesses; IBS; and, with anyone who wants to learn how to make better nutrition and lifestyle choices to improve their health and their life.
+I am now devoted to helping others living with IBD and/or IBS; as well as with anyone who wants to learn how to make better nutrition and lifestyle choices to improve their health and their life.

 I come to you not only as a Nutrition Consultant & Natural Chef but also as someone with the personal understanding of how it feels, physically and emotionally, to be ill and unwell.
-But, I also come to you with the ability to help you discover and implement your new "Eating Lifestyle."
+But, most importantly for you, I come to you with the ability to help you discover and implement your new "Eating Lifestyle."

 If you are ready to begin your journey to better health, Fill-out the form and I'll be in touch to set-up our first chat.